Catharanthus trichophyllus (Baker) Pichon

 Bloom Time: From summer to frost

-Catharanthus trichophyllus is a perennial herb up to 3.3 feet (1 m) tall.
+Catharanthus trichophyllus is a perennial herb that grows up to 3.3 feet (1 m) tall.
 It contains a white latex.
-The stems and branches are squared, winged, and reddish or purplish in color.
+The stems and branches are squared, winged, and reddish or purplish.
 The oppositely arranged leaves have hairy, pointed oval blades up to 3.4 inches (8.5 cm) long.
 They are each accompanied by several stipules.
 Flowers occur singly or in pairs in the leaf axils.
-The calyx is up to 0.4 inches (1 cm) long and has 5 long, narrow lobes.
-The corolla has a tubular throat up to 0.8 inches (2 cm) long opening into five lobes each up to 0.7 inches (1.8 cm) long.
+The calyx is up to 0.4 inches (1 cm) long and has five long, narrow lobes.
+The corolla has a tubular throat up to 0.8 inches (2 cm) long, opening into five lobes each up to 0.7 inches (1.8 cm) long.
 The flowers may be white, pink, red, or purple, with yellowish centers.
 It has an unpleasant scent.
 The fruit is a pair of greenish or purplish follicles up to 2.8 inches (7 cm) long.
 Each contains 10 to 20 seeds.

 How to Grow and Care

-Madagascar Periwinkle is native to Madagascar but is cultivated and naturalized in most of the tropical world and in warmer climates in the United States.
-It can be found in a variety of woodland, forest and grassland locales, but one of its primary uses is a bedding plant in highway medians or commercial landscapes.
-Madagascar Periwinkle also makes a striking clumping plant for home gardens as ground cover, in beddings or edgings or in containers.
+Madagascar Periwinkle is native to Madagascar but is cultivated and naturalized in most of the tropical world and warmer climates in the United States.
+It can be found in a variety of woodland, forest, and grassland locales, but one of its primary uses is a bedding plant in highway medians or commercial landscapes.
+Madagascar Periwinkle also makes a striking clumping plant for home gardens as ground cover, in beddings or edgings, or containers.